Hong Kong University Libraries: Music Library

 The Music Library was opened in 1982 with only two rooms in the Main Building of Hong Kong University.
 And now it has developed into a modern academic library with an extensive collection on contemporary composers’ scores and Western and East Asian facsimile scores.
 The library is dedicated to supporting the teaching and research of the Department of Music, though students from other departments of the university can also go to the library for quite study and music enjoyment.

 Tin Ka Ping Education Library

 The Education Library was established in 1978.
 It was renamed the "Tin Ka Ping Education Library" in 2017 for the support from the Tin Ka Ping Foundation.

 Yu Chun Keung Medical Library

 The Medical Library was founded in 1887 with the Hong Kong College of Medicine for Chinese, predecessor of the present University of Hong Kong Li Ka Shing Faculty of Medicine.
 It was later renamed "Yu Chun Keung Medical Library" for the generous donation and support of Mr Yu Chun Keung.
 The Library has been a World Health Organization (WHO) Depository Library since 1993, providing support mainly for the University of Hong Kong Faculty of Medicine.

+Ko Wong Wai Ching Wendy Fine Arts Digital Library

+The Digital Fine Arts Library was opened in 2024 in the Main Library (3F), predominantly supported by Professor Norman Ko Wah Man and named after his late wife, Mrs. Wong Wai Ching Wendy.
+The space includes lounge, immersive, and gallery areas alongside a meditation room.
+Instead of books, the library hosts collections of art pieces and sculptures in an open-plan design, fostering discussions and creativity.
+Professor Ko hypothesised that the empty 'cave-like' environment would "stimulate a deeper understanding an appreciation for fine arts" as well as a "quest for knowledge".